 The COVID-19 pandemic adversely impacted the Company's business, financial condition and operating results through fiscal 2020.
-The first and second quarters of 2021 saw significant improvements in sales compared to 2020.
+Through the first three quarters of 2021, the Company saw significant improvements in sales compared to 2020.
 This improvement was primarily attributable to government stimulus, increased customer traffic, states lifting capacity limits as more people were vaccinated, consumers' increasing comfort level with venturing out to social events and customers' preparing to return to work.
-However, the Company's sales were well below 2019 sales for the comparable period, and there is still a high level of uncertainty regarding the lingering effects of the pandemic, as well as renewed concerns over the impact of new, more transmissible variants of the virus, slowing vaccination rates and related factors that have in some cases slowed and may continue to slow progress toward the return to pre-pandemic activities and levels of consumer confidence.
+However, the Company's sales remain well below 2019 sales for the comparable period, and there is still significant uncertainty regarding the lingering effects of the pandemic, as well as concerns over the impact of new or potential variants of the virus that are more transmissible or severe, stagnant vaccination rates and related factors continue to impede progress toward the return to pre-pandemic activities and levels of consumer confidence.
 The Company faces additional uncertainty from the continued effects of disruption in the global supply chain and available workers as it attempts to hire associates as its operating hours continue to expand.
-The Company expects that these uncertainties and perhaps others related to the pandemic will continue to impact the Company in fiscal 2021 and possibly beyond.
+The Company expects that these uncertainties and perhaps others related to the pandemic will continue to impact the Company throughout the upcoming holiday shopping season and remainder of fiscal 2021 and likely beyond.
 The adverse financial impacts associated with the continued effects of, and uncertainties related to, the COVID-19 pandemic include, but are not limited to, (i) lower net sales in markets affected by actual or potential adverse changes in conditions relating to the pandemic, whether due to increases in case counts, state and local orders, reductions in store traffic and customer demand, labor shortages, or all of these factors, (ii) lower net sales caused by the delay of inventory production and fulfillment, (iii) and incremental costs associated with efforts to mitigate the effects of the outbreak, including increased freight and logistics costs and other expenses.